danielgross/python-llm-archive/README.md

 # python-llm: A LLM API for Humans

-This is a Python wrapper for the Language Learning Models (LLM) APIs, designed to make it easy to use different language models.
-It supports models from OpenAI and Anthropic, with a simple and intuitive interface.
+Like python-requests but for LLMs.
+It supports models from OpenAI and Anthropic, with more coming soon.

 ![Tests](https://github.com/danielgross/python-llm/actions/workflows/tests.yml/badge.svg)

-## Features

-- **Text Completion**: Complete text prompts using different language models.
-- **Chat**: Simulate a conversation with a language model.
-- **Text Embedding**: Transform text into a high-dimensional vector (not yet implemented).

-## Installation

-To install `python-llm`, use pip: ```pip install python-llm```.

 ## Usage